 Why Choose Cooper for Weight-Loss Surgery?

 Our fellowship-trained surgeons and advanced practice nurses specialize in caring for patients who choose weight-loss surgery as a tool to regain control of their health and life.
 Our surgeons have performed thousands of weight-loss surgeries, demonstrating the depth of our expertise.

 Some of the many features of our program include:

-- MBSAQIP Accredited – Comprehensive with Adolescent Qualifications Center: Cooper’s Bariatric and Metabolic Surgery Center meets rigorous criteria for safe, high-quality surgical care.
+- MBSAQIP Accredited – Comprehensive with Adolescent Qualifications Center: Cooper’s Center for Metabolic and Bariatric Surgery meets rigorous criteria for safe, high-quality surgical care.
 As a result, the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program has named us an MBSAQIP Accredited - Comprehensive with Adolescent Qualifications Center.
 Learn more at MBSAQIP.